Maryam Nawaz Sharif

 Maryam Nawaz Sharif, commonly known as Maryam Safdar, is a Pakistani politician and the daughter of former Pakistani Prime Minister Nawaz Sharif.
-She was born on October 28, 1973 and her age is 48 years in 2021.
+She was born on October 28, 1973, and her age is 48 years in 2021.
 Early, Maryam was engaged in the family’s philanthropic activities.
-She entered politics in 2012 and was given responsibility of the election campaign during in the 2013 general election.
+She entered politics in 2012 and was given the responsibility of the election campaign during the 2013 general election.
 She was named Chairperson of the Prime Minister’s Youth Programme in 2013.
-After her appointment was challenging in the Lahore High Court in 2014, she resigned.
+After her appointment was challenged in the Lahore High Court in 2014, she resigned.

 At the age of 19, she married Safdar Awan in 1992 and took her husband’s surname, Mariam Safdar.
 Awan was a captain in the Pakistan Army at the time, and he was Nawaz Sharif’s security guard during his stint as Prime Minister of Pakistan.
 She has 3 children with Safdar Awan as of October 2017: 1 son Junaid and two daughters Mahnoor and Mehr-un-Nisa.

 She earned a master’s degree in literature after completing her undergraduate studies at the University of Punjab.
 She was working on her Ph.D. thesis on post-9/11 radicalization in Pakistan in 2012.
 She was active in the family’s charity organization before entering politics, serving as chairperson of the Sharif Trust, Sharif Medical City, and Sharif Education Institutes.

 The Lahore High Court challenged her M.A. in English Literature and Ph.D. in Political Science degrees in 2014.
 It wasn’t apparent if her Ph.D. was a valid degree or an honorary one.
 She just acknowledged having a master’s in English literature in 2018 while presenting documents to the Pakistani Election Commission.